pauloandresoares/english-interview/initial-interview-1.md

 ## 4. Why do you want to leave your current job?
 Answer:

+"My current job poses many advantages, but... throughout my career I'm just working in Brazil I want a taste of a more diverse working environment"

+(If necessary: .. )

 "I have a long period of experience and have worked on many projects in Brazil.
 After the pandemic, remote work opportunities have increased, and I see this as a chance to work on international projects and collaborate with people from different cultures.
 I believe this would be a great professional experience and aligns with my current career goals."

 ## 5. What are your future goals and why are you interested in this position?